marcussyeo/DSA4264-Text-Group-3/README.md

-# DSA4264 Text Group 3

-## Case Topic

-You are a team of data scientists in the
-Ministry of Education, focusing on higher education (universities)

-Given the recent shifts in the global economy and technological developments, you have been tasked to use a data-driven approach to assess how well university courses are preparing students today for real-world jobs.

-## Methodology
+## Objective

-1. **Define scope** — Specify which degrees, graduate/seniority levels, and job types are in scope to make "alignment" operational.
-Output: written task definition.
-2. **Ingest and QA data** — Parse modules and job ads, strip HTML, and track missingness, malformed rows, duplicates, and date coverage to support trustworthy coverage claims.
-Output: clean source tables and QA report.
-3. **Filter and deduplicate jobs** — Remove or stratify out-of-scope roles and consolidate near-identical ads to stop noisy rankings.
-Output: curated job corpus.
-4. **Construct auditable degree baskets** — Define core, common, and specialisation modules with explicit weights and provenance for defensible degree-level matching.
-Output: per-degree basket table.
-5. **Build model-ready representations** — Create compact degree summaries and normalised skill sets that fit encoder limits to avoid truncation and improve interpretability.
-Output: degree texts/features and job texts/features.
-6. **Score candidate matches** — Run semantic baseline, skill-only, and hybrid models, optionally with metadata features, to compare methods.
-Output: ranked degree-job pairs.
-7. **Build a gold benchmark** — Sample pairs across degrees, score bands, baselines, and negatives, then label with multiple annotators for unbiased validation.
-Output: dev/test benchmark with inter-annotator agreement statistics.
-8. **Evaluate and analyse** — Report strict and relaxed Precision@k, NDCG, hit rate, calibration/agreement, ablations, and error analysis to demonstrate validity.
-Output: model comparison tables and qualitative findings.
-9. **Add reporting abstractions** — Only after validation, aggregate to role families or clusters and check their quality for MOE-friendly summaries.
-Output: validated role-level dashboards/tables.
+This project aims to develop a credible, scalable, and validated framework for assessing how well university curricula align with labour market needs.
+Rather than determining whether universities are performing “well” or “poorly,” the goal is to provide MOE with a systematic way to evaluate curriculum-job alignment at scale.

 ## Dataset

-1. Job ads from `MyCareersFuture` between **25 Jan 2026 and 31
+1. Job ads from `MyCareersFuture` between **25 Jan 2026 and 31 Jan 2026** (Restricted)
-   Jan 2026**
-2. NUS module information from `NUSMods` API
+2. NUS module information from `NUSMods` API (Public)

 ## Prerequisites

 - **Job ads data:** The MyCareersFuture dataset is large.
 Download it from [Google Drive](https://drive.google.com/file/d/1lmGbsgpxBRtl1tZTsasUbEEYy-STIqcA/view) and place it in the `data/` folder before running any analysis.
-- **NUS modules data:** The `modules.csv` file (fetched from the NUSMods API) is already included in `data/`.
+- **NUS modules data:** Run `python scripts/get_module_info.py` to fetch module data from the NUSMods API and generate `modules.csv` in `data/`.

 ## Local Setup